vippsas/webhooks-api/faq.md

-Example: If a payment is manually refunded on [portal.vipps.no](https://portal.vipps.no), the Webhooks API will make a request exactly as if the refund was done using the API.
+Example: If a payment is manually refunded on [portal.vipps.no](https://portal.vipps.no), the Webhooks API will make a request exactly as if the refund was done using the ePayment API.